apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   to the bottom.

 Some things intentionally *not* handled by the mod:
+* The Viper Drive uses in Space-Laser Tag are all pretty dialogue-dependent, so I left those alone.
 * The Desolation's Edge mission "Transaction-Packed" has been left alone.
   I recommend using my "Transaction-Packed: Abridged" to basically skip the entire mission, instead.